You can show and hide groups individually by clicking on the square next to the group name in the key

 new segments over (or with no cM value set) imported for matches.

 Note: If you retain the threshold and match names as imported, DNA Painter will automatically skip these matches when you next import the data.
+To force the importing of duplicates, uncheck the 'Skip matches that seem to have been imported already' option.

 Family Finder import complete!